-- (a) On the school grounds at any time; - (b) Off the school grounds at a school activity, function or event; - (c) En route to and from school, including, but not limited to, the school bus and the school bus stop. - (s) Incite, advise, urge, encourage, or counsel other students or persons to violate any of the preceding paragraphs of this rule or any other rule of this Code of Conduct. - (t) Cheat, alter records, plagiarize, falsify, receive unauthorized assistance or assist another in any type of academic dishonesty. - (u) Engage in public display of affection, which shall include but not be limited to: kissing, hugging, inappropriate touching or other actions which may be disruptive but do not rise to the level of Rule 8(A) or Rule 8(B). - (v) Threaten to commit any crime of violence, release any hazardous substance or burn or damage property with the purpose of terrorizing another, of causing the evacuation of a building, place of assembly or facility, or of otherwise causing serious public inconvenience.
+- (a) On the school grounds at any time; - (b) Off the school grounds at a school activity, function or event; - (c) En route to and from school, including, but not limited to, the school bus and the school bus stop. - (s) Incite, advise, urge, encourage, or counsel other students or persons to violate any of the preceding paragraphs of this rule or any other rule of this Code of Conduct. - (t) Cheat, alter records, plagiarize, falsify, receive unauthorized assistance or assist another in any type of academic dishonesty.
+(Note: The unauthorized or improper use of an artificial intelligence (AI) program constitutes academic dishonesty.) - (u) Engage in public display of affection, which shall include but not be limited to: kissing, hugging, inappropriate touching or other actions which may be disruptive but do not rise to the level of Rule 8(A) or Rule 8(B). - (v) Threaten to commit any crime of violence, release any hazardous substance or burn or damage property with the purpose of terrorizing another, of causing the evacuation of a building, place of assembly or facility, or of otherwise causing serious public inconvenience.

-\FOR DISCIPLINE OPTIONS FOR RULE 1(a) THROUGH RULE 1(v), REFER TO RULES 20, 23, 24, 25, 26, 27 & 28.
+\FOR DISCIPLINE OPTIONS FOR RULE 1(a) THROUGH RULE 1(v), REFER TO RULES 20, 23, 24, 27 & 28(A)(B).